scikit-activeml/annotlib/docs/overview.rst

 The annotator model of the described active learning cycle is implemented by the base class :doc:`BaseAnnot <annotlib.base>`.
 It is an abstract class and defines the functions of our assumed annotator model as abstract Python methods.
-For example, there are methods ensuring the implementation of providing class labels and confidence scores for given input samples.
+For example, there are methods ensuring the implementation of providing labels and confidence scores for given input samples.
 All other annotator types are subclasses of the :doc:`BaseAnnot <annotlib.base>` class.
 The second level of the diagram in :numref:`structure` comprises the classes :doc:`StandardAnnot <annotlib.standard>`, :doc:`MultiAnnotTypes <annotlib.multi_types>`, and :doc:`DynamicAnnot <annotlib.dynamic>` .
-The :doc:`StandardAnnot <annotlib.standard>` class describes annotators as data structure storing the mapping between samples and class labels respectively confidence scores.
+The :doc:`StandardAnnot <annotlib.standard>` class describes annotators as data structure storing the mapping between samples and labels respectively confidence scores.
 An instance of the :doc:`StandardAnnot <annotlib.standard>` class is fully specified by providing such a mapping.
 The subclasses of the standard annotator type are simulations, which generate the mapping according to input parameters specified by the user.